 If you have attended any other accredited four- or two-year college, university, or post-secondary professional school, you are encouraged to apply to Cleveland Institute of Art as a transfer student.

 Transferring to a new college can be overwhelming and intimidating.
-But at the Cleveland Institute of Art, we do our best to personally ease you through the process.
+But at Cleveland Institute of Art, we do our best to personally ease you through the process.
 Take a moment to review this page for information on our application and credit transfer processes as well financial aid and scholarships for transfer students.
-Read more about admission deadlines on the Apply page.

 Transfer candidates are accepted at CIA based upon artistic and academic qualifications as well as available space.
 To be considered for admission, you must follow the application procedures and criteria below.

 2. Attach the $40 application fee.
 Make checks payable to The Cleveland Institute of Art.